 DMA, MMus, BMus(Hons), GradDipEd, FTCL, LMusA, STAT

-Mark McGee is Assistant Director of Music at St. Kevin’s College.
+Mark McGee teaches music at St. Kevin’s College, where he has served as Assistant Director of Music for more than two decades.
 He also teaches piano and has lectured in piano pedagogy over many years at the Melbourne Conservatorium of Music where he became, in 2002, the first pianist in Australia to have conferred upon him the degree of Doctor of Musical Arts.
 He is also a qualified teacher of the Alexander Technique.

 Mark McGee’s experience as a pianist is considerable, and includes concerto performances with various ABC State Orchestras, numerous solo recitals and concerts with some of Australia’s most distinguished musicians.
 He was first prize winner of the inaugural Australian National Piano Award held at Shepparton.
 His exposure, during his years of study in Europe in the 1980s, to the teaching of pianists Claudio Arrau and Wilhelm Kempff, and the conductor Sergiu Celibidache, has been of central importance to the development of his musical philosophy and ideas about teaching.

 Mark McGee is a Federal Examiner with the AMEB, the Chair of the Victorian Specialist Panel for Piano and the Deputy Chair of the Examinations Advisory Committee.

 LLM(London), LLB(James Cook), GDLP(College of Law)